 The fact is that no CMS is 100% secure.
+Most of the time, even the best WordPress host in the market can’t guarantee 100% security.
 This means that it’s up to you to make your website a hardened and secured location on the web.
 So before you release your site for public use, ensure that it’s properly secured and hardened to minimize the risk of a hack or data breach.
 Here are 5 security essentials for WordPress sites.

 1. Update Often

 When you’re hard at work designing your website or adding content to a page, there’s nothing more annoying than that pesky “update available” notification.
 What’s even worse is when there are plugin updates you have to make as well!